inspec/inspec-elasticsearch-resources/docs-chef-io/content/elasticsearch.md

 end
 ```

-Tests to verify the specific plugin.
-Uses additional Ruby to find a specific plugin and assert a value.
-For a succinct list of the names of each of the plugins enabled, use the `plugin_list` property:
+This example shows how to verify the properties of a specific Elasticsearch plugin.
+Similar to modules, you can use the `plugins` property for detailed plugin information, or the `plugin_list` property for a simple list of enabled plugin names:

 ```ruby
 plugins = elasticsearch.plugins.first